-Attendance & Administrative Drop Policy: Attendance will be taken during each class meeting.
-Students will be responsible for material presented and discussed in class.
-Due to South Plains College attendance policies, any student who fails to attend 5 classes during the semester or fails to attempt a minimum of two major grades may be asked to withdraw or "drop" from the course.
-Essentially, to be counted present means that you need to be mentally and physically present in the classroom.
+Attendance & Administrative Drop Policy: "Attendance" in this online course is the active submission of coursework before the scheduled due date and time (on-time).
+Due to South Plains College attendance policies, any student who fails to attempt a minimum of two major grades may be asked to withdraw or "drop" from the course.
+Essentially, to be counted present means that you need to be mentally and physically present in the online environment.